Ponte di Cecco

 Ponte di Cecco, Roman bridge in Ascoli Piceno, Italy.

-Built during the Roman Republic period, the bridge formed part of the Via Salaria trade route and underwent reconstruction in 1971 following war damage.
+This bridge dates to the Roman Republic period, when it formed part of the Via Salaria trade route connecting major commercial centers.
+Following damage sustained during warfare, it underwent major reconstruction in 1971.

-The larger arch measures exactly double the height of the smaller one, demonstrating precise Roman engineering techniques from over 2000 years ago.
+The larger arch of the bridge is exactly double the height of the smaller one, revealing the precision Roman engineers applied to their designs.
+This carefully calculated proportion demonstrates the sophistication of Roman engineering methods from centuries ago.

 Location: Ascoli Piceno